Hussein Chalayan

 Hussein Chalayan, MBE, RDI (/huːˈseɪn tʃəˈlaiən/; Hüseyin Çağlayan [hyseˈjin tʃaːlaˈjan]; born 12 August 1970) is a British-Cypriot fashion designer.
-He has won the British Designer of the Year twice (in 1999 and 2000) and was awarded the MBE in 2006.
+He has won the British Designer of the Year twice (in 1999 and 2000), and he was awarded the MBE in 2006.

 Chalayan is currently teaching at HTW Berlin.

 Early life and education

-Hussein Chalayan was born in Nicosia in 1970 and graduated from the Türk Maarif Koleji secondary school in his hometown.
-At that time the population of the island was divided because of the constant struggles between the Greek and Turkish authorities.
+Hussein Chalayan was born to Turkish Cypriot parents in Nicosia in 1970 and graduated from the Türk Maarif Koleji secondary school in his hometown.
+At that time, the population of the island was divided because of the constant struggles between the Greek and Turkish authorities.
 Ethnic conflicts between the Turkish and Greek Cypriot communities eventually led to the Turkish invasion of Cyprus and led to human right abuses towards civilians on both sides.
-For this reason Chalayan and his family were forced to move to England in 1978.
+For this reason, Chalayan and his family were forced to move to England in 1978.

 After attending Highgate School, he studied for a National Diploma in fashion and clothing at the Warwickshire School of Arts, and proceeded to study Fashion Design at Central Saint Martins College of Art and Design in London.
-His graduate collection in 1993, titled "The Tangent Flows", contained clothes which he had buried in a back yard and exhumed just before the show where they were presented with an accompanying text that explained the process.
-The ritual of burial and resurrection was said to give the garments a dimension that referenced to life, death, and urban decay.
-The work attracted the attention of the Browns fashion boutique in London who borrowed the collection to feature in their window display.
+His graduate collection in 1993, titled "The Tangent Flows", contained clothes which he had buried in a backyard and exhumed just before the show where they were presented with an accompanying text that explained the process.
+The ritual of burial and resurrection was said to give the garments a dimension that referenced life, death, and urban decay.
+The work attracted the attention of the Browns fashion boutique in London, who borrowed the collection to feature in their window display.